ABT Framework Student Resource Page Round 40 – Emory

 Nothing in the challenge of teaching human anatomy makes sense except in the light of time management.

-Session 4 Resources – And Frequency
+Session 4 Resources – Hero’s Journey and Bankspeak

 Optional Exercise #4: cABT – Starting from simplicity